thindil/steamsky/README.md

 Here are available also testing versions of the game.
 You can find them in [Releases](https://github.com/thindil/steamsky/releases/tag/travis-dev-build).
 To use them, first you must download normal release.
-Then, inside directory where the game is, type `./steamsky-dev-x86_64.AppImage --appimage-extract` to extract whole game to directory *squashfs-root*.
+Then, for Linux: inside directory where the game is, type `./steamsky-x86_64.AppImage --appimage-extract` to extract whole game to directory *squashfs-root*.
 And then just move files from the archive to proper locations.
 To run that version, just enter *squashfs-root* directory and type in console `./AppRun`.
+For Windows: just unzip files (replace existing) to proper location where the game is installed.

+* steamsky-dev-Windows-64.zip contains Windows 64-bit version of the game.

+* steamsky-dev-Linux-64.tar.gz contains Linux 64-bit version of the game.

 ## Modding Support
 For detailed informations about modifying various game elements or debugging